mwafy99/binary-search-clang/README.md

-#Binary search
+# Binary search
-#Divide and Conquer
+# Divide and Conquer
-#For sorted items